How to Write a Follow-up Email (That People Actually Respond To)

 Sketch is a graphic design tool used by thousands of professionals around the world.
 This tool is unique.
 After it expires, the user can still use the latest version without renewing his or her license.

-Follow-up Email Example: Twilio
+Follow-Up Email Example: Twilio

 Twilio

 Sometimes, a simple, enthusiastic email is all you need!
-If you research and ensure you have what your prospect is looking for, everything will naturally fall into place.
+If you research and ensure you have what your prospect is looking for, everything will fall into place.

-Follow-up Email Example: Personal
+Follow-Up Email Example: Personal

 Keep thing personal

-Follow-up Email Example: LearnVest
+Follow-Up Email Example: LearnVest

 LearnVest

 LearnVest is a financial planning tool.
 While it operates in B2C, it has a great post-registration follow-up email.
-And while the copy is sparse, the design helps customers quickly read through it and get started.
+And while the copy is sparse, the design helps customers read through it and get started.

-Follow-up Email Example: Canva
+Follow-Up Email Example: Canva

 Canva

-Canva is a very popular in-browser tool for graphic design.
+Canva is a popular in-browser tool for graphic design.
 Its follow-ups use simple, direct messaging to drive engagement and inspire readers to explore Canva in more detail.

 Back to You